 Performing arts can be a lifelong passion, so The Human Race has developed a curriculum to cultivate that enthusiasm from childhood through adulthood.
 Classes and programs are lead by theatre professionals—people who make their living doing what they love and who seek to share their knowledge and experience with others.
 In addition to our classes for kids, teens and adults, we offer a wide array of educational programs, including: a summer theatre camp; workshops for Girl Scout troops; private coaching; artists in residence; career days; job shadowing; and an in-school tour.

-Full payment by check or credit card is required to secure a space in any class.
+Full payment by check or credit card is required at least one week before the first session to secure a space in any class.
 Minimum enrollment must be met for all classes, and classes may be canceled due to insufficient enrollment three business days before the first day of class.

-Most classes are held in The Caryl D. Philips Creativity Center of The Human Race, located at 116 North Jefferson Street in downtown Dayton, between First and Second Streets.
+Most classes are held in The Caryl D. Philips Creativity Center of The Human Race, located at 116 North Jefferson Street in downtown Dayton, between First and Second Streets, unless otherwise noted.

 Thanks to the generous support of the Frank M. Tait Foundation, scholarships for kids and teen classes are available for students in need of financial assistance.

 If you’re looking for a unique gift for kids, teens or adults, consider giving them a Human Race Theatre Class Gift Certificate.
 Classes make a perfect gift for birthdays, holidays or other special events.
 For more information about this exciting gift idea, contact Tara Lail at (937) 461-3823 ext.
 3113.

 The Human Race Theatre has a responsibility to be actively involved in the education of our youth and the development of our community.

 We understand that every child learns behavior by imitating others, problem solving by creating stories, social responsibility through team work and compassion and understanding through role-playing.